banner

 }

-The object returned by Activity's getWindow is actually an instance of PhoneWindow.
-Let's take a look at the implementation of PhoneWindow's method.
+The object returned by getWindow in Activity is actually an instance of PhoneWindow.
+Let's take a look at the implementation of PhoneWindow's methods.

 superDispatchKeyEvent#

-In this method, the same-name method of mDecor is directly called, which is an instance of DecorView.
+This method directly calls the same method of mDecor, which is an instance of DecorView.

 public boolean superDispatchKeyEvent(KeyEvent event) {